Skip Ribbon Commands

 • Clientele specifics (demographics, substance use profiles, etc.)

-reatment services will include opioid agonist treatment (OAT) providers and clinics.
+Treatment services will include opioid agonist treatment (OAT) providers and clinics.
 OAT is the recommended first-line treatment for opioid use disorder and PWUD who may become interested in seeking treatment post-decriminalization may likely be prescribed OAT.
 It is therefore likely that we will see an increase in demand and engagement with OAT.
-OAT service questions will focus on the following:

 • Service capacity